auerlab/generand/README.md

 # generand

-Generand is a simple and fast tool to generate random genomic data in FASTA/FASTQ, SAM, or VCF format, output to the standard output.
+Generand is a simple and fast tool for generating random genomic data in FASTA/FASTQ, SAM, or VCF format.

-Output data is completely random and suitable for basic testing and benchmarking of new programs, or for quickly generating small samples for academic purposes.
-For FASTA/FASTQ, the data generated are "ideal", in that each base content is close to 25%, quality stores are good, etc.
+Output data is completely random and suitable for basic testing and benchmarking of new programs, or for quickly generating samples for academic purposes.
+It was developed out of a need to test auerlab/vcf-split and auerlab/ad2vcf on small, customized, non-PHI inputs and to benchmark them on very large random inputs without having to store them in the repo.

-Try running fastqc on generand fastq output to see for yourself.
+For FASTA/FASTQ, the data generated are "ideal", with each base content near 25%, high quality scores, etc. Try running fastqc on generand fastq output to see for yourself.

 Generand is especially useful for generating large test inputs on-the-fly so that they need not be manually downloaded, generated and/or stored.
 Hence,